 Where the bankrupt is a person who lacks capacity within the meaning of the Mental Capacity Act 20051 or is unfit to undergo or attend for public examination, the court may, on an application being made to it2, either stay the order for the bankrupt's public examination or direct that it is to be conducted in a manner and place the court thinks just3.

-Such an application must be made by a person who has been appointed by a court in the United Kingdom or elsewhere to manage the affairs of, or to represent, the bankrupt, by a person who
+Such an application must be made by a person who has been appointed by a court in the United Kingdom or elsewhere to manage the affairs of, or to

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.